 Then consider a microloan, especially if you’re new to business and just getting started.

-We think SBA loans are a good choice, but most nonprofit lenders will also have your best interests at heart.
+SBA loans may be a good choice, but some other nonprofit lenders may also have your best interests at heart.

 If you have more questions, look around at other loan options before deciding.

 This is the future of your business we’re talking about, so take your time and feel free to refer back to this guide anytime you’d like before making a decision.